ramonaferrarii/PacMan_UnrealEngine/README.md

 # PacMan_Ramona

-Sviluppo in C++ del videogioco "PacMan" per il corso "Progettazione e Analisi di Algoritmi" usando Unreal Engine 5.0
+C++ development of the video game "PacMan"  using Unreal Engine 5.0 for the course "Design and Analysis of Algorithms" of Bachelor's degree at Unige.